 Homeschooling Is More Relaxed For An Anxious Child

-In my opinion, I do believe that all children, even adults have some degree of anxiety in their life.
+In my opinion, I do believe that all children, even adults have some degree of anxiety in their lives.
 Managing this anxiety and having the tools and techniques to regulate emotions is critical in healing.

 One step in healing may be to reduce a traditional school school environment.
 Here are a few benefits :